breezefront/breezefront.com/introducing-breeze.md

 ## Transforming Magento 2 for future

-Breeze front is the Evolution of Magento 2 community products.
+Breeze front is  the Evolution of Magento 2 Open Source.
 With the advantages of Breeze front for better and faster performance, the Magento platform got long-term help for eCommerce.
 Together with extensions providers and design studios we make SMBs ready for more conversions.
 We welcome and invite everyone with the intention of developing our frontend for faster websites.
 It will keep the Magento 2 platform scalable with the largest customer base in the eCommerce world.
 Let's remain in communication with you.

 ## We are proud of our clients who were excited to take advantage of the Breeze front.
 Take a look at these examples to get inspired.